Canon 200D vs Olympus E-M10 II

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (650 versus 320) on a single battery charge.

-- More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).
+- More affordable: Was introduced into a lower priced segment (15 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 10 months after the E-M10 II).

-Arguments in favor of the Olympus OM-D E-M10 Mark II:
+Advantages of the Olympus OM-D E-M10 Mark II: